 On the other hand, dog-kicking is contagious when it comes to Pro-Registration heroes.
 All right, Ms. Marvel, you know that Spider Woman II/Arachne is a traitor to the Pro-Registration side, you are to bring her down... but seriously, separating her with her dearest treasure (her grade-school daughter Rachel) is just... low.
 Maybe you've gone apologizing, but your friendship has been strained and if anyone's at fault it's you, Carol.

-Just so you know Rev. Stryker is evil before you even meet him, his legions kill two unarmed six-year-olds and leave their corpses in a playground for other small impressionable children to see.
+God Loves, Man Kills: Just so you know Rev. Stryker is evil before you even meet him, his legions kill two unarmed six-year-olds and leave their corpses in a playground for other small impressionable children to see.
 Then once we do meet him, turns out he murdered his wife and child, his most loyal henchperson, and tried to kill Shadowcat, who at the time was a cute teenage girl.
+While everything else he does is justified or serves some useful purpose, at least from his own point of view, the initial act of villainy is a quite glaring instance of pointless Stupid Evil.

 Black Tom Cassidy killing Squidboy.
 Although that was a CMOA for Squidboy, I don't think a nigh-immortal tree-god should have been that intimidated.